xperflab/easyview/README.md

 EasyView is available as an extension of vscode at [vscode market](https://marketplace.visualstudio.com/items?itemName=xuhpclib-easyview.easyview).
 EasyView enjoys the following unique features.

 1. **Easy deployment**.
 EasyView, tightly integrated in vscode, only needs 1-click installation in vscode marketplace.
 All the analysis and visualization work is done on the local machine, with no server or other software installation needed.
 2. **Easy visualization**.
 EasyView can visualize profiles in top-down, bottom-up, and flat views presented in the form of flamegraphs and tree tables.
-EasyView associates both flamegraphs and tree tables with source code in vscode.
+EasyView supports multiple metrics and associates both flamegraphs and tree tables with source code in vscode.
 3. **Easy exploration**.
 EasyView supports smooth exploration of large profiles.
-Compared to the other profile visualizer, EasyView can handle orders of magnitudes larger profiles, accelerate profile analysis by 50X faster, and yield high frame per second for interaction.
+Compared to the other profile visualizer, EasyView can handle orders of magnitudes larger profiles, accelerate profile analysis by 50X faster, and yield high frames per second (FPS) for user interaction.

 ## Usage